rashanjotkaur/R/indexing_data_wrangling_basic_plots.md

         D. There are equal numbers of olive oils with eicosenoic acid below 0.05% and greater than 0.5%.

 ### Question 10
     Make a boxplot of palmitic acid percentage in olive with separate distributions for each region.
-Which region has the highest median palmitic acid percentage?
+    A. Which region has the highest median palmitic acid percentage?
-    Select an option Which region has the most variable palmitic acid percentage?
+    B. Which region has the most variable palmitic acid percentage?